NishchayChawla/EDA-White-Wine-Dataset-using-R/README.md

 Cortez, P.; Cerdeira, A.; Almeida, F.; Matos, T.; Reis, J. Modeling wine preferences by data mining from physicochemical properties.
 Decision Support Systems.
 2009, 47, 547-553.

 ### Files:
-EDA_Wh_Wine_Nishchay.rmd: R markdown file having all the code.
+EDA_Wh_Wine_Nishchay.rmd: R markdown file having all the code which generated graphs shown in EDA_pdf.

-EDA_Wh_Wine_Nishchay_2.webarchive: The final document of the project knited from rmd file, having all the graphs and analysis.
+EDA_pdf.pdf: The pdf copy of the project knited from rmd file, having all the graphs, analysis and summary of the project.

 wineQualityWhites.csv: Data set for the project.